osumd/vite-gl-update/README.md

   TO-DO:
     pull in frustrum details to build the original bounding container, and axis system. math parser should return length details for the total expression as well as the micro expressions.

+  as a user I want frustrum UI to have reset the transforms on nodes as a user I want frustrum UI to have an inital render capabilites and a render update capabilites or a switch between the two states upon render.
+    way 1 : the nodes store their render status/group ids, then in the render text their positions are essentially just changed to the newly calculated position stores the render status. way 2 : a parameter is passed to the function suggesting re-render, then it just changes the underlying as a user I want to either reuse or dispose of text ids if they were previously rendered way 1 : if previously rendered then all the of text_ids are disposed of through reusable text, then render text takes place.